-- The legal status of the 1997 Constitution should be clarified. - The constitution should clarify the status of international human rights treaties ratified by Eritrea as a matter of domestic law. - The right of access to information should be guaranteed to all people and not limited to citizens. - Limitations on the right to freedom of expression and information should be provided for by law, be necessary in a democratic society, and be proportionate. - The right to freedom of expression and information cannot be restricted on the basis of protecting the country's economic well-being.
+- The legal status of the 1997 Constitution should be clarified. - International human rights treaties ratified by Eritrea should be incorporated to the constitutional order. - The right of access to information should be guaranteed to all people and not limited to citizens. - Limitations on the right to freedom of expression and information should be provided for by law, be necessary in a democratic society, and be proportionate. - The right to freedom of expression and information cannot be restricted on the basis of protecting the country's economic well-being.